espenmn/zettwerk.mobiletheming/README.txt

 2) This javascript redirects urls to the url set in the control panel.
 3) Redirects works for mobile devices.
 4) You can choose if you want to redirect iPads and tablets, too.

+See this example with the zettwerk.mobile theme: https://www.youtube.com/watch?v=Q2ID86XkiQQ